OpenNebula/website/content/solutions/deployment_blueprints/disaster_recovery/failover_recovery.md

   last_update: 2025-06-17 17:26:11
 ```

-Then, terminate the VM at Site B and wait for the image to mirror successfully to Site A. To terminate the VM, at Site B run:
+Then, terminate the VM at Site B and wait for the image to mirror successfully to Site A. To terminate the VM, at Site B run as `oneadmin`:

 ```bash
 onevm terminate <VM ID>
 ```

-Run the `rbd mirror image status` command for the image, to ensure that it has been successfully mirrored to Site A. Once the mirroring is complete, you can demote the image on Site B and promote it on Site A.
+To ensure that an image has been successfully mirrored to Site A, run `rbd mirror image status` for the image.
+Once the mirroring is complete, you can demote the image on Site B and promote it on Site A.

 To demote the image on Site B: